PAPIsdotio/latam-2018/cfp-guidelines.md

 # Call for Proposals — PAPIs LatAm (June 21-22, 2018 - São Paulo)

-PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications**.
+PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications, techniques, and tools**.
 Previous editions took place in Boston, Sydney, Barcelona, Paris, Valencia, London, and PAPIs is now coming back to São Paulo!
 It brings together engineers, scientists, researchers, hackers and managers (200 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
-Find out more at [papis.io/europe](http://www.papis.io/europe).
+Find out more at [papis.io/latam](http://www.papis.io/latam).

 ## Key dates